Required

 Applying for short-term disability will help you make ends meet as you recover from your illness or injury.
 It can also help bridge the gap until your long-term social security disability benefits come through if you are severely ill or injured.

-You can also opt to obtain private short term disability from your insurance company, which can come in handy when you find yourself temporarily unable to work.
+You can also opt to obtain private short-term disability from your insurance company, which can come in handy when you find yourself temporarily unable to work.
+There are several ways to obtain private STD benefits in Nevada:

 If you or one of your family members were injured to the point where you can no longer work, you must file for short-term disability benefits as soon as possible so that you can receive benefits right when you need them.